kubedb/docs/docs/guides/mariadb/scaling/vertical-scaling/overview/index.md

   - [MariaDB](/docs/guides/mariadb/concepts/mariadb/)
   - [MariaDBOpsRequest](/docs/guides/mariadb/concepts/opsrequest/)

-## How Horizontal Scaling Process Works
+## How Vertical Scaling Process Works

 The following diagram shows how KubeDB Ops Manager scales up or down `MariaDB` database components.
 Open the image in a new tab to see the enlarged version.